 We're planning to have at least 100,000 Soul Boxes in our procession.
 That means we need containers to be carried by about 200 people.
 We have found in previous processions that clear, waterproof bags not only reveal the Soul Boxes inside, but protect them from inclement weather.

-Our permit has been approved for a location between Ninth Street and Twelfth Street, adjacent to the Smithsonian Castle and the Natural History Museum.
+We will be exhibiting between Seventh Street and Fourteenth Street, in front of the Smithsonian Castle.
 Over 30,000 Soul Boxes hung on vertical panels will be displayed under a 200-foot open canopy spanning the width of the Mall.
 The bags of unadorned Soul Boxes will line the walkways surrounding the canopy.

 Even though we've been bringing Soul Boxes to communities since October 2017, our event in Washington, D.C., will mark the beginning of a new phase for The Soul Box Project.
 After the National Mall event, the Soul Boxes will be available for exhibits in public spaces around the country.
 If you would like to know more about bringing The Soul Box Project to a venue in your city, contact us and watch our website, social media @soulboxproject and newsletter for more information.

 Yes!
 Are you in the Portland, Oregon area with some time to volunteer?
 You can help prepare the display for Washington, D.C.
-Sign up to help attach thousands of Soul Boxes to display panels.
 We'll be sharing more ways to get involved soon via social media and our newsletter.

 In the months leading up to the event, we will be adding information as we get it.
 If you have a question, please contact us.
 In the meantime, check back here periodically, follow us on social media and subscribe to our newsletter for all the latest information.